This article will tell you everything you need to know about practising for the IELTS exam, including:

 IELTS Practice Books

-Just like materials you find on the internet, books can also be fake.
+Just like the materials you find on the internet, books can also be fake.
 It is equally important that you only use ‘real’ books.
 How can you tell if they are real or fake?
 Only buy books from established publishers with a good reputation.
 Just because a book is sold on Amazon or your local bookstore doesn’t actually mean it is reliable.

 Also, you should be wary of ‘soft’ copies that you can download.
 These are often fake and do not reflect the real hard copy.
 It is also illegal to download these.
 If a website is so desperate for your clicks that they are prepared to break the law, you should be very wary of that site.